 The RFQ-output emittance depends largely on the input conditions.
-For matched input beams with $\Delta E/E < 1\%$, normalized emittance $\varepsilon_n < 0.5 \pi$ mm mrad and a bunch length $\Delta t < 1$ ns a transmission of 100% is expected.
-To reach this beam quality it's necessary to have a buncher-chopper system between the ECR and the RFQ [12].
+For matched input beams with $\Delta E/E < 1,5 \%$, normalised emittance $\varepsilon_n < 0.5 \pi$ mm mrad and a bunch length $\Delta t < 1$ ns a transmission of 100 % is expected.
+To reach this beam quality it's necessary to have a buncher-chopper system between the ECR and the RFQs [12].

 The ECR-source is mounted on the 200 kV platform, formerly used for the tandem.
 The vertical beam is bent 90 °, passes through the buncher-chopper-system and will be injected into the RFQs.
-The final matching into the RFQ will be done by a triplet lens approximately one meter before the RFQ to allow for diagnostics and a Faraday cup.
-The beam from the RFQ is transported into the injection beamline of the cyclotron, to which a rebuncher has been added to make a proper time focus for the cyclotron.
-A planview of the ECR-RFQ-Cyclotron complex is shown in figure 4.
+The final matching into RFQ1 will be done by a triplet lens.
+The beam from RFQ2 is transported into the injection beamline of the cyclotron, to which a rebuncher has been added to make a proper time focus for the cyclotron.